My daughter turned nine on April 24.

 Not be able to control certain things, situations, or protect her 24/7.

-I am struggling with the understanding she’s now 9 years old and she needs more space and be more independent.
+I am struggling with the understanding she’s now nine years old, and she needs more space and be more independent.

 Learn to understand the involvement of hormones and attitudes.
-Gosh, this is been a challenge so far, I pray every day that I learn quickly how to handle my emotions and guide my daughter the right way.
+Gosh, this has been a challenge so far, I pray every day that I learn quickly how to handle my emotions and guide my daughter the right way.

 What are some challenges you have had to face so far in Motherhood?